Ada-Developers-Academy/jump-start-live/lessons/day1/workflow.md

   * `\t` – current time
   * `\u` – user name
   * `\W` – current working directory
-  * You can even add emoji, in Atom, click Edit > Emjoi & Symbols
+  * You can even add emoji, in Code, click Edit > Emjoi & Symbols
-* When you are done editing, save in Atom and then type `source ~/.bash_profile` in Terminal to apply the changes
+* When you are done editing, save in VS Code and then type `source ~/.bash_profile` in Terminal to apply the changes

 ### Resources
 * [Ada Workflow Video](https://adaacademy.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=6dae66cc-d38a-4308-bea1-a0ce3202ff64) (8:34)